Skip to main content

 Breakfast

-Session 2: Fungal mechanisms and cell biology
+Session 2: Fungal mechanisms

 Chair: Meritxell Riquelme, Gerhard Braus, Joseph Strauss